priyasaini0706/Secure-Web-App/README.md

 | Secrets | Hardcoded in code | Stored in `.env` |
 | CORS | Open to all | Restricted to allowed origins |

+---

+Try to signup with the user credentilas which already exists such as user@test.com

 **Test:**
 - Trigger an error in vulnerable version